Germany–Spain relations: 20th century

-In World War I (1914-1918), Spain remained neutral, while Germany and the other Central Powers lost the war against the Triple Entente.
+During World War I (1914-1918), Spain remained neutral, while Germany and the other Central Powers lost the war against the Triple Entente.
 This led to the abdication of all German monarchs.

 A side effect of the German defeat was that Germany failed as a rival of Spain in the struggle for colonial possessions in Morocco.
-The brothers Mannesmann had possession in the Moroccan Rif area, which corresponded to about one-eighth of the territory.
+The brothers Mannesmann had possession in the Moroccan Rif area, which corresponded to about an eighth of the territory.

-In the Rifkrieg (1921-1926) the Spaniards tried to extend their rule to the entire colonial territory in northern Morocco.
+During the Rif War (1921–1926),the Spaniards tried to extend their rule to the entire colonial territory in northern Morocco.
 It was at the initiative of the king who wanted to exterminate the Rif Kabyles, Dirk Sasse: French, British and Germans in the Rifkrieg 1921–1926.
 Speculators and sympathizers, deserters and gamblers in the service Abdelkrims.
 It was not until July 1927 that they had subjugated the entire area.

 The inter-war period was associated with great uncertainty and instability for most European countries.
 Democratic ideas were threatened on the right by fascist and on the left by communist ideologies.
-While in the Versailles Treaty hard-hit Germany, the Weimar Republic fought for its consolidation, it came in Spain to dictatorship under General Miguel Primo de Rivera (1923-1930) and 1931 to proclaim the Second Spanish Republic.
+While in Germany, which had been hit hard by the Treaty of Versailles, the Weimar Republic struggled to establish itself, Spain saw the dictatorship of General Miguel Primo de Rivera (1923–1930) and the proclamation of the Second Spanish Republic in 1931.

-After the July 1936 semi-failed coup d'état in Spain that led to the start of the 1936–39 Civil War, Nazi Germany (along Fascist Italy) sided with the rebels and supplied them with money, munitions and manpower, including the intervention of the Condor Legion.
+After the July 1936 attempt at a coup d'état in Spain led to the start of the Spanish Civil War (1936-1939), Nazi Germany and Fascist Italy sided with the rebels and supplied them with money, munitions and manpower, including the intervention of the Condor Legion.